Arousal while breastfeeding

 Can a lady actually get in the mood when breastfeeding?

-The hormones released during lactation explain some of the connection between breastfeeding and arousal.
-When a baby suckles at her/his mother’s breast, the nipple stimulation causes the release of prolactin and oxytocin.
-Affectionately known as the "cuddle hormone," "trust hormone," and "love hormone," oxytocin is also released in large quantities during childbirth, and in lesser quantities during hugging, touching, and orgasm.
-The release of oxytocin can sometimes cause uterine contractions, similar to those experienced during orgasm.
-Again, while these sensations may feel odd and uncomfortable in the context of breastfeeding, it does not mean this sexual desire is directed towards the child.
-It simply means these hormones are working properly!
+The hormones released during lactation may also explain some of the connection between breastfeeding and arousal.
+When a baby suckles at a breast, the nipple stimulation causes the release of prolactin and oxytocin—two hormones naturally produced by the body.
+Affectionately known as the "cuddle hormone," "trust hormone," or the "love hormone," oxytocin is often released in large quantities during childbirth and when milk is produced by the breasts—also known as lactation.
+What’s interesting to note is that varying levels of oxytocin are also released when hugging, touching, and during orgasm.
+It’s also been shown that levels of prolactin—often referred to as the “mothering hormone” because it signals the body to make milk—may increase when having sex or when non-breastfeeding nipple stimulation occurs.
+Therefore, it’s possible that the oxytocin and prolactin released during breastfeeding may cause you to feel sexually aroused.
+However, while these sensations may feel odd in the context of breastfeeding, it doesn’t mean that sexual desire is felt towards the child, it simply means these hormones are working properly!

 Some people may feel embarrassed or “wrong” because they experience pleasure during breastfeeding.
 If shame or guilt are something that you’re struggling with, meeting with a mental health professional, finding an online or in-person support group for those breastfeeding, or sharing your experience with loved ones may be some avenues you choose to explore for support.
 The takeaway is that many of the same body parts and hormones involved in sexual arousal are also present in childbirth and breastfeeding, making it possible that someone may experience arousal.

 Originally published Jan 03, 2014

 Can’t find information on the site about your health concern or issue?